 It’s a sad day when we’d prefer to tell a computer our problems over our friends, but here we are and at least the bot’s therapy involves GIFs.

 In all seriousness, it’s pretty cool.
 Just listen to the Fast Company: “CBT is based on the idea that how we think affects how we feel and that we can change psychological distress by changing the way we think about things.
 The process is used for a variety of mental health issues and aims to make people more aware of how distorted thinking patterns affect everyday situations.”

 Ever wondered what happens when you visit Google.com.
 Like, everything single thing?
 Well this dev has literally noted down every process involved in visiting the mega-search engine… and it’s pretty impressive stuff.

 We talk about it a lot in the office… phones are outdated.
 The traditional handset to ear model is due a shake up (given it hasn’t really changed since Alexander Graham Bell first invented the public telephone) and in a post-Google Glass-crash world, is this ring the next big thing?

-Using bone conductor technology, all you have it raise you finger to your ear and you’re chatting to your mum about dinner in no time… that and you can look like part of the secret service while you’re a
+Using bone conductor technology, all you have it raise you finger to your ear and you’re chatting to your mum about dinner in no time… that and you can look like part of the secret service while you’re talking into your cuff.